Risk Management

 There is a risk that a third party may bring a lawsuit against our Group in relation to its products for infringement of intellectual property rights.
 In addition, were counterfeits of our Group's products to be distributed, it could impact our Group's sales and harm our brand or credibility.

-In order to reduce the risk of lawsuits related to infringement of intellectual property rights, our Group researches the intellectual property rights of other companies during the development and design stage and addresses intellectual property rights that could present a problem.
-Furthermore, our Group has registered our Group's trademarks with customs and have established a system for monitoring counterfeit products.
+Our Group is responding to these risks as follows.
+In order to reduce the risk of lawsuits related to infringement of intellectual property rights, our Group researches the intellectual property rights of other companies during the development and design stage and avoids or eliminates intellectual property rights that could present a problem.
+Furthermore, our Group has registered our Group's trademarks with customs and has established a system for monitoring the distribution of counterfeit products.
 It also actively acquires intellectual property rights for its newly developed products.
 The Patent Committee manages and implements the above actions as appropriate.

 ⑦ Legal risk